Build a recommendation system with vector search, LangChain, and OpenAI

 Get embeddings for search and recommendations

 The user performs a search with the search bar at the top of the user interface.
-The search query is embedded and used for similarity search on your product database.
+An embedding is generated from the search query, and then used for a vector search on your product database.

 The code removes the vector field from the search results, because it’s not needed to populate the catalog.
 The front-end displays the remaining fields.